woojinc/weather-to-go/README.md

 ## Implementation Timeline

 ### Day 1
-- [-] Gather all the API endpoints and data from the NOAA (APIs)
+- [x] Gather all the API endpoints and data from the NOAA (APIs)
-- [-] Find a way to calculate/compile all the necessary weather data points
+- [x] Find a way to calculate/compile all the necessary weather data points
-- [-] Setup Node backedn for API calls
+- [x] Setup Node backedn for API calls

 ### Day 2
 - [ ] Render 2D global map using `D3.js`